 6. St. Peter's Basilica

-Rome's famous Renaissance church in Vatican City is a must-see for any visitor, and it happens to be completely free to enter!
-To avoid long lines, arrive early in the morning.
+This renowned Renaissance church in Vatican City is a must-visit, and entry is completely free!
+To avoid the long queues, try arriving early in the morning.

 7. Basilica of San Clemente

-This church on Via San Giovanni is a living testament to Rome's historical past.
-The ground-level 12th-century basilica sits atop a 4th-century church which stands over a 2nd-century pagan temple and 1st-century Roman house.
+Located on Via San Giovanni, this basilica is a true journey through history.
+The 12th-century basilica rests above a 4th-century church, which itself is built over a 2nd-century pagan temple and a 1st-century Roman house.

 8. Basilica of Santa Prassede